Pierre Robin sequence: Management

 In nasopharyngeal cannulation (or placement of the nasopharyngeal airway or tube), the infant is fitted with a blunt-tipped length of surgical tubing (or an endotracheal tube fitted to the child), which is placed under direct visualization with a laryngoscope, being inserted into the nose and down the pharynx (or throat), ending just above the vocal cords.
 Surgical threads fitted through holes in the outside end of the tube are attached to the cheek with a special skin-like adhesive material called 'stomahesive', which is also wrapped around the outside end of the tube (but not over the opening at the end) to keep the tube in place.
 This tube or cannula, which itself acts as an airway, primarily acts as a sort of "splint" which maintains patency of the airway by keeping the tongue from falling back on the posterior pharyngeal wall and occluding the airway, therefore preventing airway obstruction, hypoxia and asphyxia.
 Nasopharyngeal airways are not available at every center; however, when available, nasopharyngeal cannulation should be favored over the other treatments mentioned in this article, as it is far less invasive; it allows the infant to feed without the further placement of a nasogastric tube.
 This treatment may be utilized for multiple months, until the jaw has grown enough so that the tongue assumes a more normal position in the mouth and airway (at birth, the jaws of some infants are so underdeveloped that only the tip of the tongue can be seen when viewed in the throat).
 Some institutions discharge the infant home with a nasopharyngeal tube in place.

-Distraction osteogenesis (DO), also called a "Mandibular Distraction", can be used to correct abnormal smallness of one or both jaws seen in patients with PRS.
-Enlargement of the lower jaw brings the tongue forward, preventing it from obstructing the upper airway.
-The process of DO begins with preoperative assessment.
-Doctors use three-dimensional imaging to identify the parts of the patient's facial skeleton that need repositioning and determine the magnitude and direction of distraction.
-They may then select the most appropriate distraction device or sometimes have custom devices fabricated.
-When possible, intraoral devices are used.
+Distraction osteogenesis (DO), also known as "Mandibular Distraction," is employed to address the abnormal smallness of one or both jaws in patients with PRS.
+By enlarging the lower jaw, this procedure advances the tongue, preventing it from obstructing the upper airway.
+The DO process starts with a preoperative assessment, during which doctors use three-dimensional imaging to identify the parts of the patient's facial skeleton that need realignment and determine the required magnitude and direction of distraction.
+They then select the most suitable distraction device or, if necessary, have custom devices made.
+Whenever possible, intraoral devices are used.